Bad Management Behaviors

 Everyone gripes about their boss from time to time.
 And managers, you’re kidding yourselves if you don’t think you are the subject of your employees' dinnertime conversation once in a while.
 It comes with the job.
 Most managers are decent, hardworking human beings with the best of intentions, and even great managers will frustrate employees sometimes.

 But no manager is perfect, and sometimes stress brings out the worst behaviors.
 Below is a list of 31 things that managers do that annoy their employees and cause problems in the workplace.
 Managers, this is a chance to perform an honest self-assessment—or better yet, get some candid feedback.
-If you find that you're doing any of these things, resolve to stop your bad-boss behaviors.

 31 Behaviors of a Bad Boss